 When it comes to crafting simple lunchbox meals that last through the week this is my go-to recipe.
 Every slice of this tasty treat is packed with vegetables of all kinds.

 The beauty of this dish is its adaptability.
 Simply add a cup of leftover vegetables to the baking mixture.
-My favourites are zucchini, carrot, mushroom, cauliflower and broccoli but it’s really up to you.
+My favourites are courgette, carrot, mushroom, cauliflower and broccoli but it’s really up to you.
 The addition of fresh herbs and olives bring a hearty dose of flavour to the bread.

 Serving suggestion: If you’re looking for extra indulgence, serve slightly warmed with a dollop of butter—it’s oh so good.